What is vertigo?

 What is not vertigo?

 Faintness may be due to anxiety with associated palpitations, tremors, and sweating.
 Light headedness may be due to anemia, orthostatic hypotension, or effort in an emphysematous patient.
 But in all of these there is no illusion of movement or typical associated symptoms.
-Lost awareness during should prompt thoughts of epilepsy or syncope rather than vertigo.
+Lost awareness during vertigo should prompt thoughts of epilepsy or syncope.

 Causes of vertigo